Ratinkumar/Heart_Disease_Prediction/README.md

 The original data came from Cleavland data from UCI machine learning repo https://archive.ics.uci.edu/ml/datasets/heart+Disease

-there is also a version of it available on Kaggle https://www.kaggle.com/datasets/ratinkr/heart-disease
+that is also on Kaggle https://www.kaggle.com/datasets/ratinkr/heart-disease

 # 3. Evaluation